Residence nil-rate band: the complete guide

 The RNRB is reduced for estates valued above £2,000,000.
 The reduction is £1 for every £2 by which the estate exceeds the threshold.
 This is sometimes called the RNRB taper (gov.uk – Work out and apply the residence nil rate band).

 For an individual with a £175,000 RNRB, the taper removes the allowance entirely at £2,350,000.
 For a couple with a combined RNRB of £350,000, the taper removes it at £2,700,000.
-The estate value used is the net value — after debts, but before deducting the nil-rate band or exemptions.
+The estate value used is the net value – after debts, but before deducting the nil-rate band, exemptions, or reliefs such as business property relief or agricultural property relief.

 Net estate value RNRB reduction RNRB available (individual)